mklemmingen/hangman-2/README.md

       - He then iterates through each element of each word and adds the index values of the whole words into a dictionary of alphabet_at_position (meaning a0, a1, a2...,x30)
       - At the end, these values are measured, summed up by letter and altogether, the biggest letter gets choosen to be guessed.

-      - if it has guessed correct, it gets positional information, like a real player would, where in the secret word the guessed letter would be.
+      - if it has guessed correct, it receives positional information, like a real player would, where in the secret word the guessed letter would be.
       - It then calculates the oppositional elements that cannot be at that position (guessed letter: a2 oppos.: b2,c2,...,x2), collects the index values and deletes those from the pool from which it iterates at each loop.
       - if the guess has been incorrect, all index vallues of words where that element has been a part of at whatever position gets yeeted into nothingness.